-Practicing good oral hygiene is the best way to remove plaque and tartar.
-The American Dental Association (ADA) recommend brushing twice a day with a fluoride toothpaste.
+The best way to remove plaque and tartar is to practice good oral hygiene.
+The American Dental Association (ADA) recommends brushing twice a day with fluoride toothpaste.
 They also recommend flossing once a day.

 Flossing first will remove pieces of food and plaque from between the teeth and hard-to-reach areas.
 After flossing, the toothbrush will remove plaque on the surface of the teeth.

 To brush the teeth effectively, a person can:

 - Start in the back of the mouth with the top molars.